jwoodrow99/fvc-cli/README.md

 # FVC

 File Version Control (FVC) is a CLI tool designed to give automated version control abilities (similar to Git) to thoes working with binary and media files, where traditional version control is not possible.
+This package is designed to increase productivity and organization, not to reduce the size of archived files similar to git.

+## Future features

+* FVC Ignore
+  * Ability to exclude files from version control system by listing in a ```.fvcignore``` file.

+* GUI Interface
+  * A small application to view local archives and graphically interact with FVC features.

+* Branching
+  * Ability to switch between file branches (Debating weather it is necessary as a merge is not possible)

 ## How to set up